keboola/connection-docs/transformations/ml-model-deployment/index.md

 for common use cases such as Staging, Production, or Archived.
 You can transition a model version from one stage to another stage.

-Once ready, go back to the tab **ML/AI services** in the Keboola Connection UI and deploy the model.
+Once ready, go back to the tab **ML/AI services** in the Keboola UI and deploy the model.

 ### Existing ML Model
 If there are already any models available (perhaps created by someone else before you), simply go to